David R. Kingsley: Legacy

 The Klamath Falls Airport in Klamath Falls, Oregon was named Kingsley Field in honor of Kingsley's sacrifice.
 A street was named for him in base housing at Lincoln Air Force Base (now closed) where the 97th was later stationed.

 Memorial to David Kingsley and Suhozem victims was built in Suhozem, Bulgaria, near the crash site of his B-17.
 When Kingsley's plane crashed it killed a family of seven on the ground.
 The memorial was dedicated on 23 October 2004 and was built using a part of his plane in the memorial.
 Kingsley's sister Phyllis Kingsley Rolison was at the dedication as was friends of the family killed when Kingsley's plane crashed.

 In the month of December of 2019, the 173rd Fighter Wing at Kingsley Field Air National Guard Base brought an F-15C to Edwards Air Force Base, California for a Heritage paint job that was used to commemorate Kingsley.
-The entire process was captured on video and uploaded to Edwards Air Force Base's YouTube channel on Friday, January 10, 2020.